Integrable perturbation theory for dark solitons of the defocusing nonlinear Schr\"odinger equation: Introduction

 One limitation of integrable models is that, in general, the systems considered in physical experiments are non-integrable.
 On the other hand, the theoretical predictions for the soliton solutions in integrable cases provide an extremely valuable tool for investigating non-integrable solitary waves in regimes that are not too far from the integrable ones.
 As such, researchers rely on perturbation-based techniques of related integrable systems, when possible, to study how solitons and their evolution are affected by the inclusion in the mathematical description of terms that account for small dissipation, small linear/nonlinear loss, etc.

-While the perturbation theory for solitons that decay rapidly at infinity has been extensively explored since the late 1970s —using various different methods such as multi-scale perturbation analysis, IST-based techniques, perturbations of conserved quantities, and direct numerical simulations \cite{Kaup1990,KarpmanZETF1977,KodamaMJASAM1980,Kivshar_rev1989,HermanJPA1990,JYangPRE1999,Yang2000}--- the nonvanishing background characteristic of dark solitons introduces significant difficulties when one attempts to apply these perturbative approaches developed for the rapidly decaying case.
+The perturbation theory for solitons that decay rapidly at infinity has been extensively explored since the late 1970s — using various different methods such as multi-scale perturbation analysis, IST-based techniques, eigenfunction-expansion techniques, perturbations of conserved quantities, and direct numerical simulations \cite{Kaup1976,Kaup1978,Kaup1990,Elgin,KarpmanZETF1977,KodamaMJASAM1980,Kivshar_rev1989,HermanJPA1990,JYangPRE1999,Yang2000}.
+On the other hand, the nonvanishing background characteristic of dark solitons introduces significant difficulties when one attempts to apply these perturbative approaches developed for the rapidly decaying case.